 You want to create your own compost.
 But you’re either limited on green/brown space, or don’t have any.
 So can you compost on concrete?

-Fortunately, the answers yes.
-There are, however, some limitations, but don’t worry – we tell you how to get round them,
+Fortunately, the answer is yes.
+There are, however, some limitations, but don’t worry – we tell you how to get around them,

 Which is better: Composting on earth v. composting on concrete?

 To make compost, you need microorganisms.
 There are huge numbers of these – over a billion in every gram of compost.
-These make their way up from the soil into your compost, speeding up the compost process.
-Unfortunately, if you compost on concrete, these microorganisms will not naturally be available (at least, not in the same huge quantities).
+These make their way up from the soil into your compost, speeding up the composting process.

 Leaking compost heaps